chaoranliu/about-me/index.md

 - *Generative AI and Content Homogenization: The Case of Digital Marketing* (with S. Alex Yang and Tong Wang) — Funded by Institute of Entrepreneurship and Private Capital (£24,000) — [Available on SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=YYYYYYY)
 - *Sales Manipulation on a Blockchain-Enabled Marketplace* — Work in progress

-**Fun Facts**
-- 🎉 Co‑founded the first Chongqing Xiaomian Noodle Bar in London
-- 🍷 Diploma in Wine & Spirits from WSET
-- 🐱 Proudly a qualified cat slave